-- reviewing and recommending to our Board of Directors the compensation of our chief executive officer and other executive officers: - reviewing and recommending to our Board of Directors the compensation of our directors; - administering our equity incentive plans and other benefit programs; - reviewing and approving employment agreements and severance arrangements for our executive officers; and - overseeing our talent and employee development programs and our strategy, efforts, and results regarding diversity, equity, and inclusion.
+- reviewing and recommending to our Board of Directors the compensation of our chief executive officer and other executive officers; - reviewing and recommending to our Board of Directors the compensation of our directors; - · administering our equity incentive plans and other benefit programs; - reviewing and approving employment agreements and severance arrangements for our executive officers; - administering our compensation recovery policy; and - overseeing our talent and employee development programs and our strategy, efforts, and results regarding diversity, equity, and inclusion.

 Our Board has determined that each member of our Compensation Committee is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-In fiscal year 2022, our Compensation Committee met seven times.
+In fiscal year 2023, our Compensation Committee met eight times.